h4ck3rk3y/ScrapeCommerce/README.md

 This repository contains code to scrape data about phones from following popular e-Commerce sites in India
   * Flipkart
-  * Ebay
+  * Ebay.in
   * Snapdeal
-  * Amazon
+  * Amazon.in

-Mostly out of interest.
-Partly done to solve the `Amicus Challenge`.
+Mostly out of interest.Partly done to solve the `Amicus Challenge`.

 ## How to Use?
   Just rain main.py and do as said.